 For my first project, I made a toilet tissue cover.

 After I made my initial row around the CD I continued to work in an even pattern.
 But, if you wanted to create a nice centerpiece, then you’d continue to increase in each round in order to keep it flat.

 For this tutorial I used a worsted weight yarn, however, any yarn or crochet thread will work.
 The thinner the yarn, the more stitches you can work around the CD.

-Step 2: Bring the yarn through the center hole, from back to front, and place it on the hook.
+Bring the working yarn through the center hole, from back to front.

-Step 3: Pull the yarn through the slip knot making sure the slip knot sits snug on the edge of the CD.
+Pull the yarn through the slip knot on hook, making sure the slip knot sits snug on the edge of the CD.

 Chain 2, or as many as you like.
 I found that you have to make at least 2 in order to keep the center from bunching up.
 If using a crochet thread you could chain up to 10 or more if you wanted to go for something super lacy.

 Repeat Steps 2-5.
 Continue bringing the yarn through the hole and pulling it through the loop on the hook.
 Chain as many as you like and continue with the pattern.
 It can be a bit of a nuisance to bring the yarn through the center hole, but it does get easier with practice.

 Once you have crocheted around the cd, join it with a slip stitch in the slip knot.